manno198/CodingColab/README.md

 ## 🎯 Project Overview

-**SyncCodes** is a real-time collaborative coding platform that enables multiple users to code, communicate, and collaborate seamlessly.
+**CodingColab** is a real-time collaborative coding platform that enables multiple users to code, communicate, and collaborate seamlessly.
 The platform integrates code editing, video conferencing, code execution, collaborative whiteboard, and AI-powered interview question generation in a single unified environment.

 ### Key Highlights